- Explore Santiago and sample local wines in the nearby Casablanca Valley

-Day 3: Santiago to Valparaiso & Wine Tour
+Day 3: Transfer to Valparaíso, Wine & City Tour

-After breakfast, you will depart from your hotel bound for the historic Chilean coastal city of Valparaiso.
-This is a special treat because Valparaiso is not only a UNESCO World Heritage Site, it's also the most romantic and artistic city in the country.
+After breakfast, you'll depart from your hotel bound for the historic Chilean coastal city of Valparaíso.
+This is a special treat because Valparaíso isn't only a UNESCO World Heritage Site but also the most romantic and artistic city in the country.

 But that's not all.
-En route you will stop at an organic winery in the Casablanca Valley for a guided tour and tasting.
+En route, you'll stop at an organic winery in the Casablanca Valley for a guided tour and tasting.
 The owners of the Emiliana Winery pride themselves on their all-natural approach to growing grapes, which utilizes the combined efforts of plants and livestock to help fertilize the crops.
-You'll tour the vineyard and the production facilities and then taste four different wines paired with local cheeses and chocolates.
+You'll tour the vineyard and the production facilities and taste four different wines paired with local cheeses and chocolates.

-Shortly after the tour, you'll arrive in Valparaiso.
-This colorful, well-preserved seaport is a throwback to the turn of the 20th century when electric trollies coasted along the waterfront and lurching funicular elevators carried passengers to the highest points in the city.
-The tour of Valparaiso begins at the port, where you'll travel by trolley between Plaza Sotomayor and Plaza Aníbal Pinto.
-Then it's time to hop in the Reina Victoria funicular and ascend to the top, where you'll be greeted with panoramic views of the city.
+Shortly after the tour, you'll arrive in Valparaíso.
+This colorful, well-preserved seaport is a throwback to the turn of the 20th century when electric trolleys coasted along the waterfront, and lurching funicular elevators carried passengers to the highest points in the city.
+The tour of Valparaíso begins at the port, where you'll travel by trolley between Plaza Sotomayor and Plaza Aníbal Pinto.
+Then, it's time to hop in the Reina Victoria funicular and ascend to the top, where you'll be greeted with panoramic views of the city.

 Day 4: Maipo Valley Full-Day Tour

-After reaching 3,000 meters above sea level (9,843 feet), you'll exit the vehicle at the shores of the Embalse de Yeso, a reservoir nestled in the Andes whose glassy surface shines bright turquoise.
+After reaching 9,843 feet (3,000 m) above sea level, you'll exit the vehicle at the shores of the Embalse de Yeso, a reservoir nestled in the Andes whose glassy surface shines bright turquoise.
 There will be ample time to marvel at this landscape and snap photos of the panoramic vistas.
 You'll also walk around the shore as your expert guide offers insight into the geology of the area as well as the history of the reservoir, a result of damming the Yeso River back in 1964.

-For lunch, pull up a seat near the water and enjoy a picnic accompanied by a selection of top Chilean wine.
-Afterward, you'll return to San José de Maipo and stop in at a local restaurant to try a traditional Chilean empanada.
+For lunch, sit near the water and enjoy a picnic accompanied by a selection of top Chilean wine.
+Afterward, you'll return to San José de Maipo and stop at a local restaurant to try a traditional Chilean empanada.
 Finally, you'll transfer back to your hotel in Santiago.

-Day 5: Fly from Santiago to Calama - Transfer to San Pedro de Atacama & Stargazing Tour
+Day 5: Transfer to San Pedro de Atacama via Calama & Stargazing Tour

-This morning, transfer from your hotel to the airport for your flight to the city of Calama, located in the far north of the country.
-Upon arrival, another driver will meet you for the hour-and-20-minute drive to the desert outpost of San Pedro de Atacama.
-This is the embarkation point for all excursions and adventures into the Atacama Desert.
+This morning, transfer from your hotel to the airport for your flight to Calama, located in the far north of the country.
+Upon arrival, another driver will meet you for the 1.5-hour drive to the desert outpost of San Pedro de Atacama.
+This is the starting point for all excursions and adventures into the Atacama Desert.